ydb-platform/yoj-project/README.md

 🦔 YDB ORM for Java (YOJ)
 =========================

-YDB ORM for Java (YOJ) is a lightweight ORM for immutable entities.
+**YDB ORM for Java (YOJ)** is a lightweight ORM for immutable entities.

-YOJ integrates well with YDB, and we also have an in-memory repository implementation with YDB-like semantics for lightning-fast persistence tests.
+YOJ integrates well with YDB, and it also has an in-memory repository implementation with YDB-like semantics for lightning-fast persistence tests.

+YOJ is licensed under [Apache License, Version 2.0](LICENSE).
 If you wish to contribute to YOJ, see the [Notice to external contributors](CONTRIBUTING.md).

 ----

-**🦔 YOJ has the following modules:**
+**🦔 YOJ consists of the following modules:**
 - `databind`: Core data-binding logic used to convert between Java objects and database rows (or anything representable by a Java `Map`, really).
 - `repository`: Core abstractions and APIs for entities, repositories, transactions etc. Entity API is designed to be